Open NowNon-Profit

 What activities are funded?

-Construction and delivery of a short-term accommodation village, including building eight onsite tiny homes linked to eating disorder and mental health treatment support.
+Construction and delivery of a short-term accommodation village, including building eight onsite tiny homes for treatment-related accommodation and support services.

 How do I apply for the EndED Tiny Homes (GEC99)?